nky1047/nky1047/README.md

 -------------------------

 An ECE Graduate.
-Have 03 Years of Web Develeopment Experience.
+Have 03 Years of Develeopment Experience in Banking Domain, worked with different Client from US and AU Based Banks.
 Techs used like: Java, Spring Boot, Angular 6, ReactJS.
 CI/CD Tools like Github, Cucumber and Jenkins.